zephyrtronium/robot/README.md

 Robot's database tables are:

+- `audit` - log of uses of most admin- and owner-level commands
+	+ `time` - time the command was received
+	+ `chan` - channel in which the command was received
+	+ `sender` - username of the sender
+	+ `cmd` - command name that was executed
+	+ `msg` - full message text, including the command activation
 - `chans` - configuration for channels known to the bot.
 	+ `name` - primary key, name of the channel; must begin with '#' and be all lower case, otherwise Twitch will silently ignore the bot trying to join.
 	+ `learn` - tag to use for learned messages